Chris Evans | president & cfo

 Chris joined the Colon Cancer Coalition in late 2011.
 She is a CPA and has worked with nonprofits since leaving Northwest Airlines in 1993.
 A graduate of Marquette University, she currently sits on the boards of two other nonprofit organizations in the Twin Cities (Minnesota) area.
 Chris has four sons (four boys!!) and spends much time at the soccer fields or ice hockey rinks.
 With her contagious laughter and great sense of humor, Chris is breaking stereotypes everywhere about “boring” accountants.
 Email Chris

-Christie has been a part of Get Your Rear in Gear races, as a volunteer or participant from the beginning in the Twin Cities.
-As the organization grew, Christie reached out to the Colon Cancer Coalition offering to help spread the word about education and awareness of colon cancer.
+Christie has been a part of Get Your Rear in Gear races since the beginning as a volunteer.
+As the organization grew, Christie was offered to work for the Colon Cancer Coalition.
 She was hired to help with office management and in late 2010, she took on more duties with the growing number of races and became an event manager extraordinaire.
-When she’s not planning events, Christie can be found playing tennis, taking her two dogs for walks and enjoying being a mom to 4 daughters.
+When she’s not planning events, Christie can be found running with friends, walking her dog, traveling and enjoying being a mom to 4 daughters.
 Email Christie

 Erin joined the Colon Cancer Coalition in early 2011 after ten years in a Minneapolis-based marketing and public relations agency.
 Her background includes event marketing, sponsorships, promotion, and media relations for both consumer brands and non-profit organizations.
 At the Coalition, Erin has developed a passion for colorectal cancer prevention and screening, focusing on health disparities and early-onset colorectal cancer.
 Outside of the office, Erin can be found with her two teenagers watching soccer, baseball, softball, and dance, or enjoying the short Minnesota summers on the lake, and exploring new corners of the globe.
 Email Erin